fetchai/docs-archived/docs/aea/upgrading.md

-This page provides some tipps of how to upgrade between versions.
+This page provides some tips of how to upgrade between versions.

 ## v0.7.3 to v0.7.4